-In order to have enough time to complete all assignments, as well as allow for additional review, questions, or communications with the professor or other class members, students should plan on spending at least a total of 3 hours per day, 5 - 6 days per week.
+In order to have enough time to complete all assignments, as well as allow for additional review, questions, or communications with the professor or other class members, students should plan on spending at least 15 hours per week.
+Usually this breaks down to a total of 3 hours per day, 5 - 6 days per week.